 Annotation Type PostConstruct

-- The method defined on an interceptor class or superclass of an
+- The method defined on an interceptor class MUST HAVE one of the

 Object <METHOD>(InvocationContext) throws Exception